 Women of Faith`s Contribution to Society: Role Models from History

-Join us on May 8th, 2018, for an interfaith conversation from the perspectives of the three Abrahamic religions.
-This program is provided by The Atlantice Insititute of Central Florida in partnership with Congregation Ohev Shalom.
+Thank you to all presenters and participants for an interfaith conversation from the perspectives of the three Abrahamic religions.
+This program was provided by The Atlantice Insititute of Central Florida in partnership with Congregation Ohev Shalom.

 Table of Abraham is a panel discussion with representatives from each of the three Abrahamic traditions who will share and examine historic stories of key women in their respective faiths.
 This program`s theme is "Women of Faith`s Contribution to Society: Role Models from History."
 Program will start with a light dinner.